ganeti/ganeti/man/gnt-instance.rst

 this command.
 The ``--name-check`` checks for the new instance name via the resolver (e.g. in DNS or /etc/hosts, depending on your setup) and that the resolved name matches the new name.
-In addition the ``--ip-check`` can be used to prevent duplicate IPs, by the new name's IP is not already alive (i.e. reachable from the master node).
+In addition the ``--ip-check`` can be used to prevent duplicate IPs, by checking that the new name's IP is not already alive (i.e. reachable from the master node).

 Note that you can rename an instance to its same name, to force re-executing the os-specific rename script for that instance, if